apache/spark/docs/web-ui.md

 The query details page displays information about the query execution time, its duration, the list of associated jobs, and the query execution DAG.
 The first block 'WholeStageCodegen (1)' compiles multiple operators ('LocalTableScan' and 'HashAggregate') together into a single Java function to improve performance, and metrics like number of rows and spill size are listed in the block.
+The annotation '(1)' in the block name is the code generation id.
 The second block 'Exchange' shows the metrics on the shuffle exchange, including number of written shuffle records, total data size, etc.